SEEDS-Group/TTSL/docs/language/common/functions.md

 - The keyword `#!ttsl function`
 - The name of the function ("loadDataset" in the following example)
 - The list of [_parameters_][Parameters] (inputs) enclosed in parentheses and separated by commas (`(name: String)` in the following snippet).
 For each parameter we list the name of the parameter followed by a colon and its type.
-- The [_result type_][Type] (outputs) after the symbol `#!ttsl :`.
+- If the function has a return value the [_result type_][Type] (outputs) must be after the symbol `#!ttsl :`.
 - The body of the function.
 The body consists of [Statements][Statement].
-- At the end of the Body there must be a return statement signaled with the keyword `return`.
+- At the end of the Body there can be a return statement signaled with the keyword `return`.
 The return value must be of the type given as the result type.
+If there is no result type given, there has to be no return value.

 ```ttsl